SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/WebEVD_for_SBN.md

 # WebEVD for SBN

+The instructions on this page have been written assuming SBND for completeness.
+The same instructions work for The above instructions should work, substituting `icarus` for `sbnd` throughout, except that `icaruscode v09_17_02` is not yet available (as of 5 March 2021).

 WebEVD is available as a ups product.
-You will need to set it up, along with a compatible version of sbndcode (for service configurations).
+You will need to set it up, along with a compatible version of `sbndcode`/`icaruscode` (for service configurations).

     source /cvmfs/sbnd.opensciencegrid.org/products/sbnd/setup_sbnd.sh
+    source /cvmfs/sbnd.opensciencegrid.org/products/sbnd/setup_icarus.sh
     setup webevd v09_05_01 -qe19:prof
     setup sbndcode v09_17_02 -qe19:prof
+    setup icaruscode v09_17_02 -qe19:prof

 These are the first versions for which WebEVD worked well for SBN, current as of March 2021.
 You may be able to use newer versions.